laconicman/RefreshTokenAuthMiddleware/readme.md

 Contributions and are welcome!

-## This is helper package for the following
+## This is a helper package for the following

 - [swift-openapi-generator](https://github.com/apple/swift-openapi-generator) - The main Swift OpenAPI Generator project
 - [swift-openapi-runtime](https://github.com/apple/swift-openapi-runtime) - Runtime library for Swift OpenAPI Generator